mpsonntag/snippets/staging/packaging_release.md

 This creates an archive file containing all source files and all additional files specified via the MANIFEST.in and setup.py specifics.

 Naming conventions for upload: probably a good idea to use versioning schemes like 1.3.1.1; 1.3.1.2; 1.3.1.3 etc for testing purposes.
-This has to be done, since if a bug in this specific release has to be fixed the bugged release file has to be removed from PyPI and only a fixed file with A DIFFERENT NAME can be uploaded, even if the first file has been removed!
+This has to be done, since if a bug in this specific release has to be fixed, the bugged release file has to be removed from PyPI and only a fixed file with A DIFFERENT NAME can be uploaded, even if the first file has been removed!

 IMPORTANT: use this naming scheme ONLY ON TEST PYPI.
 Once everything is tested and done, switch the name of the file from e.g. 1.4.2.2 back to 1.4.2 before uploading to PyPI proper!

-update the python packaging description - still use x.y.z.# for pypi test package upload, but make sure that the version number in info.json and in the final upload to pypi proper is exactly the same e.g. 1.4.4 == 1.4.4 in the uploaded filename. otherwise pip install with supplying a specific version number will raise problems! e.g. odml==1.4.4 cannot be installed, if the uploaded file is named odml.1.4.4.2
+update the python packaging description - still use x.y.z.# for pypi TEST package upload (https://test.pypi.org), but make sure that the version number in info.json and in the FINAL upload to pypi PROPER (https://pypi.org/) is exactly the same e.g. 1.4.4 == 1.4.4 in the uploaded filename. otherwise pip install with supplying a specific version number will raise problems! e.g. odml==1.4.4 cannot be installed, if the uploaded file is named odml.1.4.4.2

 Check whether README.rst renders correctly in general: http://rst.ninjs.org